ResidentMario/subway-explorer-api/README.md

 Note that the scripts and instructions in this section up to here are AWS specific.
 Any other cloud provider you prefer will do the job, but you will need to write your own pipeline, using this existing one as a template.

+### Feeding in the realtime data

-Then, the `compile-gtfs-feed-to-db.py` script writes that data to a historified database:
+Then, the `compile-gtfs-feed-to-db.py` script writes that data to a database:

     python compile-logbooks-to-db.py ~/Desktop/subway-explorer-datastore/ '2018-01-18T00:00' '2018-01-18T12:00' .

-Running this script will add complete stop sequences which started within the inputed time period to the database.
+Running this script (actually a thin wrapper on the `gt.io.stream_to_sql` module method) will add complete stop sequences which started within the inputted time period to the database.

+The table entries created are contiguous, meaning that we can follow this run (on the first half of January 18, 2018) with a second run (on the second half of January 18, 2018) and get the same result we would have gotten if we had parameterized the script with the whole day (all of January 18, 2018) to begin win with.

+To achieve this, the script "looks ahead" and parses data up to three hours after the given end date.
+So for the endpoint timestamp `2018-01-18T12:00`, the script will actually parse trips all the way up to `2018-01-18T15:00`.
+This is done to ensure that trips that started before the `2018-01-18T12:00` cutoff but ended some time after that are populated with their complete stop sequence (e.g. no projected `EXPECTED_TO_ARRIVE_AT` records).

-It's important to keep in mind that you must have three hours of "bonus" data beyond the specified stop time in order to run these scripts successfully.
-That data is used to write trips that start in the given time frame, but end past it.
+In the future I may implement streaming support for `gtfs-tripify`, which would de-necessitate this ugly workaround (and unlock some other interesting use cases for this data stream besides).
+For now, keep in mind when running this script that you must have three extra hours of data available in order for the run to be successful.

-The build process, uses the [`gtfs-tripify`](https://github.com/ResidentMario/gtfs-tripify) library and is robust against data errors.

-Make sure that the resulting database is named  `logbooks.sqlite` and located in the root directory of this repository.
+Because of this high fixed cost, it is optimal to run this script on time chunks as large as your RAM limitations allow.
+12-hour chunks are approximately optimal for a 16 GB machine.
+This may change in the future, but for now running this script is very expensive!

 ### Feeding in station identities

 The database will also need relevant `GTFS` station records.

-These are used to populate a station lookup code path.
+These are used to populate the station lookup code path in the API.
 The challenge is that the names and IDs of stations may change over time.
 So `stops.txt` from a `GTFS` roll-up must be written to the database with an `authority_start_time` and `authority_end_time`, to make sure that the given station is correct for the given time period.
 You can write this data using the `compile-gtfs-feed-to-db.py` script:

     python compile-gtfs-feed-to-db.py ~/Downloads/google_transit.zip "2018-01-01T00:00" "2018-04-01T00:00" logbooks.sqlite